opencontrol/schemas/CONTRIBUTING.md

 All contributions to this project will be released under the CC0 dedication.
 By submitting a pull request, you are agreeing to comply with this waiver of copyright interest.

+## Versioning

+This project abides by [Semantic Versioning](http://semver.org/).
+[The Kwalify file](opencontrol-component-kwalify-schema.yaml) will be the source of truth for any given version.
+Examples of what would constitute each type of version bump are below.

+### Major

+* New required field/attribute added
+* Structure of a field/attribute changes

+### Minor

+* Non-required attribute/field added
+* Attribute/field deprecated

+### Patch

+(We don't anticipate bumping the patch version.)